KannonZenetism/zenetism-field-physics/structural-physics/SP09-collective-resonance-and-field-harmonics.md

 - Collective hive-mind ideologies
 - Dissolution of self into technological or social totality

-However, fusion remains a **structural impossibility** at L₃ and above, where individuated essence persists beyond form.
+However, fusion remains a **structural impossibility** at L₃ and beyond, where individuated essence persists beyond form.
 A thing's "isness" persists even when relative form is blended at surface layers.
 The entropic drive toward fusion can fragment surface structure (L₁–L₂), but cannot dissolve the sealed structural signature (\( \Psi \)) that emerges at L₃.

 What entropic collectives achieve is not fusion but **coordinated fragmentation** — multiple beings oriented toward dispersion while maintaining the *illusion* of unified identity.